 Co-Convenors: Associate Professor James Ward (Australia) and Professor Chris Cunningham (New Zealand)

 9th Australasian Viral Hepatitis Conference

 The conference will begin at 12.30pm Wednesday 17 September and conclude at 5pm Friday 19 September.

 The Australasian Viral Hepatitis Conference is the leading multidisciplinary Viral Hepatitis conference in Australasia.
-The conference is held biennially and was first held in Sydney in 1997 and then subsequently in Christchurch (NZ) in 1999, Melbourne in 2002, Canberra in 2004 (back-to-back with the ASHM Conference), Sydney in 2006, Brisbane in 2008 (back-to back with the Australian Gastroenterology Week), Melbourne in 2010 and most recently in Auckland 2012.
+The conference is held biennially and was first held in Sydney in 1997 and then subsequently Christchurch (NZ) in 1999, Melbourne in 2002, Canberra in 2004 (back-to-back with the ASHM Conference), Sydney in 2006, Brisbane in 2008 (back-to-back with the Australian Gastroenterology Week), Melbourne in 2010 and most recently in Auckland 2012.